jtilly/taoR/README.md

 # taoR [![Build Status](https://travis-ci.org/jtilly/taoR.svg?branch=master)](https://travis-ci.org/jtilly/taoR)
-Toolkit for Advanced Optimization (TAO) bindings for R. TAO includes a range of different optimizers.
+Toolkit for Advanced Optimization ([TAO](http://www.mcs.anl.gov/petsc/petsc-current/docs/tao_manual.pdf)) bindings for R. TAO includes a range of different optimizers.
 Among them is [Pounders](http://www.mcs.anl.gov/papers/P5120-0414.pdf), a local derivative-free optimizer for non-linear least squares problems.
 Pounders can be a useful tool for economists who estimate structural models using indirect inference as it can deal with noisy objective functions while exploiting the particular shape of non-linear least squares problem.
+TAO is part of [PETSc](http://www.mcs.anl.gov/petsc/).

 This package is a proof of concept.